Outline

 Step 2: Prepare Required Documents

-Step 3: Register the Branch with ACRA
+Step 3: Register with ACRA

 Step 4: Legal Status Confirmation